 1. Clean the Bike Regularly

-As a rider, you should always set a date to clean your bicycle.
+As a rider, you should always set a date to clean your bicycle and make it a routine.
 It can be weekly, monthly, or more frequently depending on how much you ride.
 Cleaning your bike regularly keeps the vital parts alive and protects them from wearing out.

 Here are some of the cleaning accessories that you will need to ease the process.